George Burley: Scotland

-It was announced on 24 January 2008 that Burley had taken over the position of Scotland manager.
-Burley signed a contract with the Scottish board until 2012.
+It was announced on 24 January 2008 that Burley had been appointed Scotland manager on a four-year contract.
 He became the third former Ipswich manager to manage his country, as Alf Ramsey and Bobby Robson had before him.
 In his first match in charge, Scotland drew 1–1 with Croatia.
 In the following two friendlies, Scotland failed to register a victory, with a 3–1 loss against the Czech Republic, and a goalless draw with Northern Ireland.

 Although winning 2–1 against Iceland in their second game of the 2010 World Cup qualifying campaign, Burley received heavy criticism for the 1–0 defeat to Macedonia in the opening match and a 0–0 home draw against Norway.
 Questions were raised about his choice of bringing on uncapped Chris Iwelumo (who missed an open goal from 3 yards) instead of proven-goal scorer Kris Boyd.
 The Rangers striker quickly announced his retirement from international football while Burley was still in charge.

 Scotland were defeated 3–0 in Amsterdam by the Netherlands, but then recovered by beating Iceland 2–1 at home.
 The team lost 4–0 to Norway in their next match, putting Burley's bid to take Scotland to the World Cup for the first time since 1998 in jeopardy.
 Qualification to the play-offs remained in Scotland's hands, with the team needing to win the two remaining fixtures to be guaranteed second place.
 Scottish FA chief Gordon Smith moved to confirm that Burley's position was not under threat, but said that much depended on the final two matches.

 In the end, a 2–0 home victory over Macedonia at Hampden on 5 September 2009 was followed four days later by a 0–1 defeat at home to the Netherlands, ending Scottish hopes of qualifying for the finals.

 Despite failure to qualify for the 2010 World Cup, Burley was given the backing of the SFA at a meeting on 15 September 2009, to lead the country into the Euro 2012 qualifying campaign.

 His final game as Scotland manager was a 0–3 loss to Wales on 14 November 2009 in Cardiff.
 On 15 November 2009, Burley came under fire, with reports suggesting he would lose his job as Scotland manager. and the following day, Burley was sacked as manager of Scotland after winning just three out of fourteen games.